richyen/richyen.github.io/_posts/2016-01-14-numa_spinlocks_issue.markdown

 tags: NUMA CPU tuning cpuset linux PostgreSQL postgres performance scaling
 categories: postgres
 ---
+*Note:* This was originally posted on the [EnterpriseDB blog](http://www.enterprisedb.com/postgres-plus-edb-blog/richard-yen/solving-cache-line-contention-large-numa-systems)

 # Introduction

 EnterpriseDB® (EDB™) works with a significant number of global brands that deploy EDB Postgres to support complex business-critical workloads.
 Some of these brands experienced a dramatic drop-offs in performance as they dialed-up the concurrency in their load tests.
 This was a mystery for these brands, and we wanted to help them solve it.